 - Once the curry is cooked, turn the heat to low, add the remaining coconut milk and the garam masala.
 Stir it all in, garnish with coriander, and dinner is served.

-- Cumin rice is wonderful with this.
-I have an ultra-easy, no-fail, 15-minute recipe for Cumin Rice or Jeera Rice that you can make simultaneously with the curry if you're a clever multi-tasker, making sure it all gets ready at the same time.
-Or just use plain rice if you'd rather not go to the trouble.
-Brown rice is awesome here too.
+- Cumin rice is wonderful with this meatball curry.
+I have an ultra-easy, no-fail recipe for Cumin Rice or Jeera Rice that you can make simultaneously with the curry if you're a clever multi-tasker, making sure it all gets ready at the same time.
+Or just serve with plain basmati rice.
+Brown rice is awesome too.

 - Naan is amazing to scoop this curry up with.
 Try this vegan naan or this grilled naan.
-I even have a gluten-free naan for anyone that's gf.
+I even have a gluten-free naan recipe on the blog for anyone that's gf.

 - Serve a vegan cucumber raita on the side.
 This recipe is soy-free as well.